charles66820/inriaStage2023/uinter.md

 - `uintr_notify` is function to send uintr from kernel to user. (can be connect to NIC driver to allow uintr through the network /!\ not bypass kernel).

+- `uintr_alt_stack` create a different stack than the one it was running for the uintr handler.
+The stack is create at initialisation and the sp is change by ?? (compiler or cpu? / check for "vector number pushed") // TODO:

 ## instructions

 Intrinsics (`x86gprintrin.h`) (x86 gpr intr in):